Josephbakulikira/QuadTree-Visualization-with-python--pygame/README.md

 >Pygame -> pip install pygame

 ### Controls
-      Press Mouse -> to instantiate a particle
-      Press Space or r-> to toggle draw query range Press Enter or q -> to toggle draw quadtree
+      Press Mouse       -> to instantiate a particle Press Space or r  -> to toggle draw query range Press Enter or q  -> to toggle draw quadtree
       ESC               -> to close the window(quit)
 ---
 ### Files
       test.py for a simple quadtree